hhvm/user-documentation/guides/hack/09-asynchronous-operations/28-guidelines.md

 1. Making the loop iterations the limiting factor on how this code is going to run.
 By the loop, we are guaranteed to get the users sequentially.
 2. We are creating false dependencies.
 Loading one user is not dependent on loading another user.

-Instead, we will want to use our async-aware mapping function, `vm`.
+Instead, we will want to use our async-aware mapping function, `Vec\map_async`.

 @@ guidelines-examples/await-no-loop.php @@